casper-network/docs/source/docs/casper/developers/prerequisites.md

 If you plan to compile contracts from the source code, including those provided in the [casper-node](https://github.com/casper-network/casper-node) repository, install `cmake` with the commands below.

+[CMake](https://cmake.org/) is a popular build tool that we will utilize, and you may very well have it already installed.
+If you do, make sure that you have the latest version.
+If you need to install or upgrade it, follow the steps below or on the [Cmake website](https://cmake.org/install/).
+Once installed, check your version as shown below.

 <Tabs>
 <TabItem value="Linux" label="Linux">